rozek/appstudio-live-reload/README.md

 ## Use without explicit Installation

-If you do not want to install `appstudio-live-reload`, just navigate to the folder for your AppStudio project and start a "live-reload"-capable web server using
+If you do not want to install `appstudio-live-reload`, just open a terminal window, navigate to the folder for your AppStudio project and start web and monitoring server using

 ```
 cd XXX.appstudio
 npx appstudio-live-reload
 ```

+When invoked for the first time, you may be asked whether you really want to load `appstudio-live-reload` - in that case, simply press "Return" or "Enter" to proceed.

-Again, every subsequent deployment of your project (into a local folder) will be detected and any connected browser instructed to update or reload the application.
+From now on, again, every subsequent local deployment of your project (and any changes made by external tools) will be detected and any connected browser instructed to update or reload the application.
 Simply navigate to

 ```
 https://localhost:34567